-Object storage in the cloud: Is backup needed?
+Object storage in the cloud: Is back-up needed?

 Does object storage need to be backed up?

-Deciding whether to backup object storage is not as simple as whether or not a block volume should be backed up.
+Deciding whether to back-up object storage is not as simple as whether or not a block volume should be backed up.
 Unlike block volumes, object storage automatically includes many levels of protection to protect against various things that might do your company harm, including optional write-once-read-many (WORM) protection.

-If you follow all of the best practices available to you – including cross-region replication – one could easily argue that there is no scenario under which all of your data could disappear and cause you to reach for your backup.
+If you follow all of the best practices available to you – including cross-region replication – one could easily argue that there is no scenario under which all of your data could disappear and cause you to reach for your back-up.
 A data-protection expert could help create a sound strategy.

 Having said that, it is difficult to argue with those who say that object-storage services are still written by humans who can make mistakes.
 They would say that if data residing in object storage is mission critical, you should back it up.

 It is important to mention that there are a number of ways to do that.
-For example, you could use a completely different level of service for your backup (AWS Glazier Deep Archive, Azure Archive Storage, or Google Coldline) to hold a "just in case" copy of your object data.
+For example, you could use a completely different level of service for your back-up (AWS Glazier Deep Archive, Azure Archive Storage, or Google Coldline) to hold a "just in case" copy of your object data.
 If your data is that important, then you should consider backing it up in that way, as well as ensuring it is in a different account and region, just like with block storage.

 Be aware of what you're using

 Block volumes need to be backed up, so make sure you are backing them up.
 Block-storage snapshots should also be replicated to another region and account.

 Object storage offers a much higher level of resiliency, since it is automatically replicated to multiple availability zones.
 But be aware that nothing is infallible and so take that information and make your own decision.